Computable Bases: Computable Presubbases, Prebases and Bases

 \begin{definition}[Computable presubbase] Let $X$ and $Y$ be represented spaces.
 Then $B:Y\to \OO(X)$ is called a {\em computable presubbase} of $X$ if the transpose

 is a well-defined computable embedding. \end{definition}

 We note that $B^\T$ is well-defined and computable if and only if $B$ is so.
 Obviously, a presubbase $B$ of $X$ is a computable presubbase of $X$ if and only if the representation of $X$ is computably equivalent to $\delta^B$.
-This observation together with Theorem~\ref{thm:presubbase} yield the following corollary.
+This observation together with Theorems~\ref{thm:presubbase} and \ref{thm:Schroder-admissible} yield the following corollary.

 \begin{corollary}[Presubbases] If $X$ is a represented space with a computable presubbase $B:Y\to\OO(X)$, then $X$ is a computable Kolmogorov space and $\OO(X)=\seq(\tau)$ for the topology $\tau$ that is generated by the base sets $X$ and $\bigcap_{y\in K}B_y$ for every compact $K\In Y$. \end{corollary}